 In June 2014, David Cameron emphasised the important role that British values can play in education.
+All schools have a duty to 'actively promote' the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 Further, how well a school promotes such values is an aspect of Ofsted’s inspection process.

-Although in 2014-15 this is something which is developing in its significance for schools, it is not something new at Fairfields Primary School.
-British values are promoted in so much of what we do, not least through our rights respecting ethos based on the United Nations Convention on the Rights of the Child and during our school assemblies, Religious Education and Citizenship sessions.
-The values are integral to our learning aims which can be found on the school website.
+At Fairfields Primary School, British values are promoted in so much of what we do, not least through our rights respecting ethos based on the United Nations Convention on the Rights of the Child, and during our school assemblies, Religious Education and Personal, Social, Health and Emotional (PSHE) sessions.
+The values are integral to our learning aims which can be found on the school website, and are promoted through our school core values of Respect, Honesty, Love and Celebration.

 As well as actively promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.
-The term ‘British values’ might be slightly misleading in that these values are integral to so many countries throughout the world – they differ in no way from the values of most western European countries, for example.
+The term ‘British values’ might be slightly misleading in that these values are integral to so many countries throughout the world.

 Being part of Britain

 As a school, we value and celebrate the diverse heritages of everybody at Fairfields.
-Events such as a 'Diversity Party' ensure that children and adults from the school and local area are encouraged to join together and learn about each other’s cultures, customs, faiths and languages.
+Events such as the 'Diversity Party' ensure that children and adults from the school and local area are encouraged to join together and learn about each other’s cultures, customs, faiths and languages.
+We also celebrate together as a community events such as Eid and Chinese New Year, learning together about the customs and traditions of other cultures and celebrating these as a whole school community.

 In addition to this, we work together to support children and their families when English is not their first language.
-We provide access to Adult English Lessons and the development of the 'Young Interpreters' within the school provide support to pupils.
-The Young Interpreters provide support to children who are new to English from their peers who help them to make friends, settle into school life and routines and learn the English language.
+We signpost parents to Adult English Lessons, and Parent Representatives in the school from different countries support new families in the community.
+The development of the 'Young Interpreters' within the school provides support to pupils who are new to English from their peers, who help them to make friends, settle into school life and routines, and learn the English language.

 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions, such as customs, festivals and commemorations in the the course of the year; for example, Harvest festival during the autumn term, Remembrance Sunday, Christmas and Easter.
 More specifically, we learn about Britain in lessons including: